 Brassy Mining Bee - Lasioglossum morio

-Both sexes are most easily distinguished from the others by the densely punctate, dull scutum which has obvious microsculpture between the punctures.
+This is the commonest of the four Lasioglossum species with metallic colouration.
+Both sexes are most easily distinguished from the others by the densely punctate, dull scutum which has microsculpture between the punctures.
 Some females of Lasioglossum leucopus can be difficult to separate, but morio has a duller thorax, duller hind margins to the upper part of the propodeum, and minute transverse ridges on the apical depression of tergite 2.

 Unless identified by a recognised expert, a photo is required and the specimen should be examined with a microscope.
 In the comments box, state the key or ID method used and describe the size and identifying characters.